All Episodes

 Obama, the Democrats, half the members of Congress are spending and taxing addicts.

-They're the ones that held a gun to our head, they're the ones that held us up to feed their addiction.
+They're the ones that held us up to feed their addiction.

-So after Peel said that the idyllic past the Tea Party is pursuing never existed, Bashir says, So you're saying that they are delusional about the past and adamant about the future.
+So after Peel said that the idyllic past the Tea Party is pursuing never existed, Bashir says, so you're saying that they are delusional about the past and adamant about the future.

 Now, what kind of question is that?